ans-group/docs.ukfast.co.uk/source/security/ddos/safedns-setup.md

 If you have haproxy in front of your webservers, you'll probably want to set the X-Forwarded-For header on here.
-The easiest way to do this is to disable the `forwardfor` option to prevent haproxy setting the header automatically, and instead set the header manually in each backend.
+The easiest way to do this is to disable the `forwardfor` option to prevent haproxy setting the header automatically and instead set the header manually in each backend.

 First, comment out your forwardfor option, potentially in the `defaults` section, e.g.